Publications

 Wöllner, C., Albrecht, H., Hammerschmidt, D., & Hohagen, J. (2017).
 Slow motion in films and video clips: The role of music on perceived duration, emotions and eye movements.
 In E. van Dyck (Ed.), 25th Anniversary Conference of the European Society for the Cognitive Sciences of Music (pp. 125–126), University of Ghent, Belgium.

-Recent project-related publications by team members
+Recent project-related publications and talks by team members

 Wöllner, C. (2019).
 Anticipated sonic actions and sounds in performance.
 In M. Grimshaw, M. Walther-Hansen, & M. Knakkergaard (Eds.), The Oxford handbook of sound and imagination, vol. 2 (pp. 37-57).
 New York: Oxford University Press.